Texiwill/aac-lib/base/README.md

 * PhotonOS 3 - requires creating an account and installing sudo to use

 WSL2 also works per the community
-* Not for LinuxVSM 6.4.x
+* Now for LinuxVSM 6.4.x

 MacOSX support exists:
-* Not for LinuxVSM 6.4.x
+* Now for LinuxVSM 6.4.x

 ### Installation
 Run the following: